 Writing down your problems is a good place to start.
 Once you have written them down move on to the next page to work out what steps you can take to start to solve them.
 For some ideas see page 42.

 Problem Steps I can take When?
-Progress and have been 1 End the
+Progress - A Long to the second a share S-C E. A

 My problem list